ccdex/cc-wiki/docs/default/Wallet_Manual_us_EN.md

 *Figure* *2‑58*

 **Notice:**

+**You need to reconfirm that the “Withdrawal Address” uses the correct address of the corresponding asset.**

 **Cross-Chain asset withdrawal requires consumption of CCD and handling fees for target assets in external block chain transactions.
 Therefore, it is necessary to ensure that both the CCD and the extracted assets in the wallet have sufficient balances to cover the relevant handling fees.**